Abu-Taher-web/Internship/README.md

 - The introduction section doesn't introduce the problem.
 - Testbed setup is not clear.
 It is not clear how data passes from one node to another.
 The mechanism for the handover and docker app migration decision-making process is not clear.

+### Title: Edge computing server placement with capacitated location allocation.
+**Note:**
+- The PanOulu Wifi dataset needs to be inspected.

+**Summary:**
+The author has developed a novel algorithm called PACK.
+It takes into account parameters such as workload, computing capacity, performance metrics, latency, number of edge servers, co-location server and APs, workload allocation, location preference, and reliability.
+It provides an optimized location to place the edge server as well as an optimal method to allocate other resources to minimize the latency within the acceptable range.

+**Idea:**
+- Instead of using historical data, can we take the population data of that particular area into account?
+Can we calculate population variation/flux to predict how many resources we need at a time in a worst-case scenario?
+- Can we deploy a central edge server to facilitate the computational offloading instead of distributing the load among other co-servers?

+**Comments:**
+- No statistics about the dataset.
+No link to the dataset.